CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Use of notebooks for maintenance purposes **

 In applications, notebooks are often used as mobile maintenance devices.
-In principle, it is important to define the work to be carried out before each mission and the employee must be able to do so due to his training and knowledge.
+As a matter of principle, it is important to define the work to be carried out before each mission and the employee must be able to do so because of his or her training and knowledge.
 When working on systems with high protection requirements (SIL, GMP etc.), additional measures must be taken to ensure that no unintentional changes are made.

-Technical safety measures (eg protection of the configuration data of the field device by means of appropriate bridge) or alternatively organizational measures (four-eye principle) are to be applied.
+Technical safety measures (eg protection of the configuration data of the field device by means of appropriate bridge) or alternatively organizational measures (dual control principle) must be applied.

 ** Internal devices **